 And all this is part of my passion to empower individuals and groups find their authentic purpose and meaning.
 Be The Change Coaching allows me the freedom and opportunities to collaborate with wonderful coaches in a number of projects and initiatives, such as the work I do with Alex Campbell around fitness, nutrition and lifestyle coaching.
 It is in these collaborations and private work where I get the chance to work with courageous men and women who are looking to live with passionate, wholehearted lives.
 Through a combination of coaching, business, positive & -change-psychology models, as well as drawing on the personal development work that I do, I believe that I am genuinely able to assist my clients in achieving their personal and professional aspirations.

-And the reason I am such a huge fan of the coaching approach is that it has changed my life for the better in so many ways, and continues to guide me as I grow, learn and develop in my roles as a woman, partner, friend, daughter, sister, coach and businesswoman.
+The reason I am such a huge fan of the coaching approach is that it has changed my life for the better in so many ways, and continues to guide me as I grow, learn and develop in my roles as a woman, partner, friend, daughter, sister, coach and businesswoman.

 I was recently awarded the IMCSA Master Coach Certification which is a real achievement for me and inspires me to continue to grow and develop in my coaching.

 Read more about my professional coaching on my LinkedIn Profile